-Emissions, carbon and other regulations impacting climate and climate-related matters are constantly evolving.
-With respect to environmental, social and governance ("ESG") and climate reporting, the International Sustainability Standards Board has issued an IFRS Sustainability Disclosure Standard with the goal of developing sustainability disclosure standards that are globally consistent, comparable and reliable.
-The Canadian Securities Administrators has also issued a proposed National Instrument 51-107, "Disclosure of Climate-related Matters," which details the additional reporting requirements for Canadian public companies.
+Emissions, carbon and other regulations impacting climate and climate related matters are constantly evolving.
+With respect to environmental, social and governance ("ESG") and climate reporting, the International Sustainability Standards Board has issued an IFRS Sustainability Disclosure Standard with the goal to develop sustainability disclosure standards that are globally consistent, comparable and reliable.
+The Canadian Securities Administrators have also issued a proposed National Instrument 51-107 Disclosure of Climate-related Matters which details the additional reporting requirements for Canadian Public Companies.
 The Company continues to monitor progress on these reporting requirements and assess their impact on the Company's financial statements.

-The below additional standards have been issued but are not yet effective for the financial period ended June 30, 2022 and, accordingly, have not been applied in preparing the consolidated financial statements:
+The below additional standards have been issued but are not yet effective for the financial period ended June 30, 2022, and accordingly, have not been applied in preparing the consolidated financial statements:

-IFRS 17 Insurance Contracts modulet contracts Amendments to IFRS 17 Insurance Contracts Amendments to IAS 1 Classification of Liabilities as Current or Non-current Amendments to IAS 1 Disclosure of Accounting Policies Amendments to IAS 8 Definition of Accounting Estimates Amendments to IAS 12 Deferred Tax related to Assets and Liabilities arising from a Single Transaction Amendments to IFRS 3 Reference to the Conceptual Framework Amendments to IAS 16 Property, Plant and Equipment - Proceeds before Intended Use Amendments to IAS 37 Onerous Contracts - Cost of Fulfilling a Contract Annual Improvements to IFRS Amendments to IFRS 1, First-time Adoption of International Financial Reporting Standards 2018-2020 Cycle Standards, IFRS 9, Financial Instruments, IFRS 16, Leases, and IAS 41, Agriculture
+IFRS 17 Insurance Contracts Amendments to IFRS 17 Insurance Contracts Amendments to IAS 1 Classification of Liabilities as Current or Non-current Amendments to IAS 1 Disclosure of Accounting Policies Amendments to IAS 8 Definition of Accounting Estimates Deferred Tax related to Assets and Liabilities arising from a Single Amendments to IAS 12 Transaction Amendments to IFRS 3 Reference to the Conceptual Framework Amendments to IAS 16 Property, Plant and Equipment-Proceeds before Intended Use Amendments to IAS 37 Onerous Contracts - Cost of Fulfilling a Contract Annual Improvements to IFRS Amendments to IFRS 1 First-time Adoption of International Financial Standards 2018-2020 Cycle Reporting Standards, IFRS 9 Financial Instruments, IFRS 16 Leases, and IAS 41 Agriculture